Sheikh Mand

-Sheikh Mand or Sheikh Mend, Sheikh Mand Pasha (Şêx Mend) was a 12th-century Yazidi saint, ruler of Kilis principality, and an Ayyubid Army commanfiefdom is the son of Şêx Fexredîn and thus belongs to the Şemsanî lineage of sheikhs.
+Sheikh Mand or Sheikh Mend, Sheikh Mand Pasha (Şêx Mend) was a 12th-century Yazidi saint, ruler of Kilis principality and a son of Şêx Fexredîn, belonging to the Şemsanî lineage of sheikhs.
 His sister was Khatuna Fekhra, revered today as one of the most important Yazidi female saints.
+The black snake is his emblem in Yazidi tradition, depicted beside the entrance of shrines dedicated to him, and a visit to his shrine is held to protect against snakebite.

-Emir of Kurds
+Biography

-Sheikh Mand was one the leaders of Kurdish Hakkari tribe and commander of Hakkariya regiment of the Ayyubid Army.
-For his service, Saladin granted him the title of "Emir of the Kurds" along with the rule of Qoseir castle located in western Aleppo, and a fiefdom over Kurds in Levant.
+Sheikh Mend was the Pasha of Kilis and Aleppo under the reign of the Ayyubids, who had granted him the title of "Emir of the Kurds" along with the rule of Qoseir castle located in western Aleppo, and a fiefdom over Kurds in Levant, by then still largely Yazidis.
+Yazidi tradition also credits him with settling many of the Yazidis' internal problems during his rule.

-Association with snakes
+Religious significance

 Sheikh Mand is traditionally considered to be a patron of snakes.
 His shrine at Lalish is said to contain a cave that is full of snakes.